Natural Features of Bothnian Sea National Park

 The National Park is mainly formed by a narrow, long string of barren islets and islands in the outermost archipelago, reaching from Merikarvia to Kustavi.
-The coastal archipelago is fragmented and rocky.
+In the outer Archipelago you will find rocky bird islets, blooming stony beaches, old archipelago bases with traditional landscapes and slowly evolving forests that grow pines typical to archipelago.
 The islands are mostly fairly small in size and the waters surrounding the archipelago are shallow.
 The long National Park consists of areas that differ from each other in their physical geography: the Oura, Gummandoora and Pooskeri Archipelagos, Preiviikinlahti Bay and the Luvia, Rauma and Eurajoki, Uusikaupunki and Seksmiilari Archipelagos.

 The magnificent Oura Archipelago is both biologically and landscape-wise of exceptional importance.
 The roundish cluster of islands by the open sea consists of hundreds of islands, islets and rocks with few trees or no trees at all.
 The rock types of the archipelago's bedrock consist of mica schist and diorite.
 The area is covered by a very rocky strata of glacial till, which is why the archipelago consists almost entirely of boulders, but the area also has rocky islands and pebbly and heath-like islets.